What is Walk the World?

 There will be various cash prizes awarded throughout Walk the World for your office charity.
-Check out our Fundraising page for more information.

 Organizing an office walk

 Contact the relevant councils and authorities to notify them that the walk is taking place.
-Also notify the police in the area so they can be prepared.

 Take pictures!
 Get WTW balloons in or do a desk drop.